-The HBCP methodology involves building a corpus (i.e., compiling published intervention reports and annotating them according to an ontology) to provide a training and evaluation data set for the Knowledge System's information extraction and prediction algorithms.
+Term Definition Source Annotation Process of coding selected parts of documents or other resources to identify the presence of ontology entities.
+Michie et al. , 2017 Artificial intelligence The practice of building computer programs to perform tasks that a human would reasonably regard as requiring intelligence.
+Nilsson, 2014 Behaviour change intervention study An intervention evaluation study of a behaviour change intervention scenario.
+Michie et al. , 2020b Behaviour change intervention scenario A combination of attributes that are critical to understanding the intervention effects, such as the behaviour change techniques employed (intervention content), the way in which these techniques are delivered (intervention delivery), and the population and setting targeted (intervention context).
+Michie et al. , 2020b Entity Anything that exists, that can be a continuant or an occurrent as defined in the Basic Formal Ontology.
+Arp et al. , 2015 Ontology A standardised framework providing a set of terms that can be used for the consistent annotation (or "tagging") of data and information across disciplinary and research community boundaries.
+Arp et al. , 2015 glossary of key terms used in the article).
+The HBCP methodology involved building a corpus (i.e., compiling full texts of published intervention reports and annotating them according to an ontology) to provide a training and evaluation data set for the Knowledge System's information extraction and prediction algorithms.
 The Behaviour Change Intervention Ontology (BCIO) was developed as part of the HBCP to serve as a conceptual framework within which knowledge is structured and formally represented (Michie et al., 2020b; Norris et al., 2019; Wright et al., 2020).
-The BCIO offers a set of definitions for describing key entities of behavioural interventions and the casual and semantic relationship between those entities, covering intervention content (Corker et al., 2022; Marques et al., 2023), engagement, population, setting (Norris et al., 2020), target behaviour (Schenk et al., 2024), mechanisms of action (Schenk et al., 2023), and delivery (including mode (Marques et al., 2020), source (Norris et al., 2021), style (Wright et al., 2023) and schedule).
+The BCIO offers a set of definitions for describing key entities of behavioural interventions and the relationship between those entities, covering intervention content (Corker et al., 2022; Marques et al., 2023), engagement, population, setting (Norris et al., 2020), target behaviour (Schenk et al., 2024), mechanisms of action (Schenk et al., 2023), and delivery, including mode of delivery (Marques et al., 2020), source of delivery (Norris et al., 2021), style of delivery (Wright et al., 2023) and schedule.
+This ontology-based approach distinguishes the HBCP from other information extraction efforts in behavioural and social sciences, which typically rely on different approaches such as distant supervision (e.g., Wei et al., 2022), classifiers (e.g., Zielinski & Mutschke, 2017), or neural networks (e.g., Shen et al., 2022) and are mostly focused on extracting data from study abstracts (Legate et al., 2024; Schmidt et al., 2023), likely due to their greater availability and ease of access compared to full texts.